KaijCH/interview_assessments/faltten_elements_from_list/readme.md

 ## Description

-1. Implementing `flattens(elements: list)` function which serve flattening all elements in the given nested list `elements`
+1. Implementing `flattens_iterative(elements: list)` & `flattens_recursive(elements: list)` functions which each serve flattening all elements in the given nested list `elements`, using recursive or intertive logic

-2. Securing the function so that endures the cyclic array like below
+2. Securing the functions so that they endure the cyclic array like below

     ```[]Python
         # example of constructing a recursive arr